 As for what Commodore did being “extortionate”, that’s something else the author doesn’t understand and he should probably consider investing in a good dictionary (or at least using a reasonable online one) before waving long words around so ineptly.
 And yes, of course they were ruthless because anybody in business who isn’t ruthless is doomed to fail; Alan Sugar was also ruthless whilst Clive Sinclair wasn’t and look who ended up owning whose company.
-The author has previously complained about his beloved Amstrad CPC664 being removed from sale, but that’s somehow less “miserly” and “ruthless” than he claims Jack Tramiel to have been…
+The author has previously complained about his beloved Amstrad CPC664 being removed from sale after a mere six months, but that’s somehow less “miserly” and “ruthless” than he claims Jack Tramiel to have been…

 Commodore made even more profit with a double whammy of selling cartridges such as Simons’ BASIC (by David Simons) and the Super Expander 64 (by Commodore), which contained commands that should have been built in, but couldn’t produce stand alone programs which would run on other C64’s without one of these cartridges inserted.

 Apart from those compilers that make stand-alone Simons BASIC programs of course… and the author has no idea how much profit was being made; Commodore were selling machines at a lower retail price than their competition so “even more profit” in this case isn’t guaranteed to be more profit per unit than Commodore’s rivals were making.